justinmiller33/CampaignFinances/README.md

 # CampaignFinances
-Ongoing research on the campaign fundraising in Massachusetts State Elections.
+Ongoing research on the inequalities present in campaign fundraising for Massachusetts State Elections.

 ## Topics of Focus
 People's Pledges